 You need 2 simple supplies to get started:

 - A glass jar.
 One that can hold at least 2 cups (at least a 16 oz jar – I use these mason jars)

 - A whisk and/or spatula.

 You’ll also need some specific, yet simple real food ingredients:

 - 1/2 cup kefir or yogurt

-- 1 cup pre-blended smoothie (I chose the green smoothie from this brand from Costco – just be sure to read the ingredients to avoid added sugars and preservatives)
+- 1 cup pre-blended smoothie.
+The pre-blended smoothie will be your base liquid, instead of almond milk or water.
+I chose this brand of green smoothie from Costco – just be sure to read the ingredients to avoid added sugars and preservatives!

 I’ve done this with raspberries, blackberries and an overripe banana.
 The berries will still have small pieces because of the seeds, but you can get the banana pretty smooth.
 It all depends on your texture preference, and how much work you’re willing to put into it (and how hungry you are!).